CSIRO-enviro-informatics/crs-ont/README.md

 # Commonwealth Record Series system ontology

 This ontology is an [OWL](https://www.w3.org/OWL/) interpretation of the Commonwealth Record Series (CRS) that is maintained by the [National Archives of Australia](http://naa.gov.au).
-It specialises classes and properties from the [Organization Ontology](https://www.w3.org/TR/vocab-org/) as well as several other ontologies, such as [Dublin Core](http://www.dublincore.org/documents/dcmi-terms/), to ensure that information in this ontology aligns with well-known models.
+It specialises classes and properties from the [Organization Ontology](https://www.w3.org/TR/vocab-org/) as well as several other ontologies, such as [Dublin Core](http://www.dublincore.org/documents/dcmi-terms/), to ensure that information in this ontology aligns with well-known, general, Semantic Web models.

 ## The CRS System
 The CRS system is described at the [National Archives of Australia's Records Search](https://recordsearch.naa.gov.au/SearchNRetrieve/Interface/SearchScreens/AdvSearchMain.aspx) website.
-The diagram of the CRS structure is given in Figure 1.
+The diagram of the CRS structure, as it is given within the Records Search, is reproduced here in Figure 1.

 ![](images/crs-naa.png)
 **Figure 1**: The interactive diagram of the CRS from the [NAA website's Advanced Records Search](https://recordsearch.naa.gov.au/SearchNRetrieve/Interface/SearchScreens/AdvSearchMain.aspx), rendered here as a static image (not interactive).